 What Serena, Molly, and the customers didn't know, was that the store owner was actually a monster disguised as Molly's mother.
-The monster had came to the store late one night and had cast a sleeping spell on the store owner, locked her in the basement, and had transformed herself to look like her.
+The monster had came to the store late last night and had cast a spell on the unfortunate store owner, locked her in the basement, and had transformed herself to look like her.

 At this moment the monster stopped and grinned evilly to herself, unnoticed by everyone in the store.